Supersedes 417 FW 6, 09/01/10

 D. Corrective actions and revised corrective actions (see section 6.8), when appropriate, and

-E. Documentation that the grantee has resolved the audit findings and questioned costs according to approved corrective actions.
+E. Documentation that the grantee has implemented the approved corrective actions and resolved the questioned costs.

 6.11 Does the Department accept grantees’ appeals on Single Audit Act corrective actions?
 Yes.
 The Department will accept a grantee’s appeal on a Service decision about a Single Audit Act corrective action.

-A. Regulations (see 43 CFR 4.700 to 4.703) require the grantee to submit the appeal in the following manner:
+A. Regulations (see 2 CFR 200.500) require the grantee to submit the appeal in the following manner:

 (1) In writing within 30 calendar days of the date that the Service mailed the decision, and